-2.3 DIRECTOR OF FINANCE CHIEF FINANCE OFFICERCHIEF FINANCE OFFICER
+2.3 CHIEF FINANCE OFFICER

-- 2.3.1 The Director of Finance Chief Finance OfficerChief Finance Officer is responsible for: - (a) ensuring there are arrangements to review, evaluate and report on the effectiveness of internal financial control including the establishment of an effective internal audit function: - (b) ensuring that the purpose, authority and responsibility of internal audit is formally defined by the Trust in Terms of Reference with regard to professional best practice; - (c) deciding at what stage to involve the police in cases of misappropriation and other irregularities and shall, as appropriate, normally via the Head of Internal Audit, the local Counter Fraud Specialist and/or the Local Security Management Specialist, investigate such cases, in conjunction, where necessary, with the relevant Managers and in consultation with the Police, where appropriate; - (d) ensuring that an annual internal audit report is provided by the Head of Internal Audit for the consideration of the Audit Committee and the Board of Directors.
-The report must cover: - (i) a clear statement on the effectiveness of internal financial control, risk management and organisational controls. - (ii) major internal control weaknesses discovered, - (iii) progress on the implementation of internal audit recommendations, - (iv) progress against plan over the previous year, - (v) strategic audit plan covering the coming three years, - (vi) a detailed plan for the coming year. - (e) ensuring that the Head of Internal Audit delivers an annual audit opinion on the effectiveness of the system of internal control.
+- 2.3.1 The Chief Finance Officer is responsible for: - (a) ensuring there are arrangements to review, evaluate and report on the effectiveness of internal financial control including the establishment of an effective internal audit function; - (b) ensuring that the purpose, authority and responsibility of internal audit is formally defined by the Trust in Terms of Reference with regard to professional best practice; - (c) deciding at what stage to involve the police in cases of misappropriation and other irregularities and shall, as appropriate, normally via the Head of Internal Audit, the local Counter Fraud Specialist and/or the Local Security Management Specialist, investigate such cases, in conjunction, where necessary, with the relevant Managers and in consultation with the Police, where appropriate; - (d) ensuring that an annual internal audit report is provided by the Head of Internal Audit for the consideration of the Audit Committee and the Board of Directors.
+The report must cover: - a clear statement on the effectiveness of internal financial control, risk management and organisational controls, - (ii) major internal control weaknesses discovered, - (iii) progress on the implementation of internal audit recommendations, - (iv) progress against plan over the previous year, - (v) strategic audit plan covering the coming three years, - (vi) a detailed plan for the coming year.

-- 2.3.2 The Director of Finance Chief Finance OfficerChief Finance Officer or designated auditors are entitled without necessarily giving prior notice to require and receive: - (a) access to all records, documents and correspondence relating to any financial or other relevant transactions, including documents of a confidential nature; - (b) access at all reasonable times to any land, premises or officer of the Trust; - (c) the production of any cash, stores or other property of the Trust under an officer's control; and - (d) explanations concerning any matter under investigation.
+- (e) ensuring that the Head of Internal Audit delivers an annual audit opinion on the effectiveness of the system of internal control. - 2.3.2 The Chief Finance Officer or designated auditors are entitled without necessarily giving prior notice to require and receive: - (a) access to all records, documents and correspondence relating to any financial or other relevant transactions, including documents of a confidential nature; - (b) access at all reasonable times to any land, premises or officer of the Trust; - (c) the production of any cash, stores or other property of the Trust under an officer's control; and - (d) explanations concerning any matter under investigation.